Mona Lisa Overdrive: Influences

 The story of the reclusive artist who makes cybernetic sculptures is a reference to Mark Pauline of Survival Research Labs.

 The name of the dense lump of cybernetic hardware that Bobby Newmark's consciousness is jacked into is a direct reference to the short story "The Aleph" by Argentinian author Jorge Luis Borges.
 The titular Aleph is a point in space which contains all other points, and if one were to gaze into the Aleph one would be able to see or experience the entirety of existence.

+Reception

+Thomas M. Disch reviewed the novel for the New York Times, giving it a mixed review: "Only in retrospect, however, is Mona Lisa Overdrive a disappointment.
+Zing by zing, its 45 chapters provide a sufficiency of non-nutritive fun."
+It received positive reviews in Kirkus Reviews and Publishers Weekly.

 Legacy

 A track of the score for the film The Matrix Reloaded by Juno Reactor and Don Davis was named "Mona Lisa Overdrive".
 The Matrix trilogy was heavily influenced by Gibson's writing.
 A different version of the song is on Juno Reactor's album Labyrinth.

 A track in the album Mista Thug Isolation by Lil Ugly Mane is titled "Mona Lisa Overdrive".

-Japanese rock band Buck-Tick's album of the same name was mistakenly named as such, since Hisashi Imai confused it with Robert Longo's Samurai Overdrive when naming the album.
+Japanese rock band Buck-Tick's album of the same name was mistakenly named as such, since Hisashi Imai confused it with Robert Longo's 1986 wall sculpture Samurai Overdrive when naming the album.